Choosing a manual toothbrush

-3 Pack Colgate Extra Clean Toothbrushes Medium (3 Toothbrushes (1 Pack))||240 Reviews||£2.99 £2.10||View on Amazon|
+|3 Pack Colgate Extra Clean Toothbrushes Medium (3 Toothbrushes (1 Pack))||240 Reviews||£2.99 £2.10||View on Amazon|

 The bristles on this brush are of a medium rating, so a little firmer, for those who want better plaque removal at the expense of the softer brushing sensation.

 Slightly more diamond shaped in the bristle and tuft formation, the cleaning tip at the top of the brush head is specifically designed to reach into the tighter gaps of the mouth with the extra reach these bristles offer.

-The bristles has been rounded in the manufacturing process, to ensure they are soft and less damaging on your teeth and gums.
+The bristles have been rounded in the manufacturing process, to ensure they are soft and less damaging on your teeth and gums.

 The rubber grip on the handle allows you to comfortably hold the brush and not have it slip in use.